input-output-hk/peras-design/site/reports/tech-report-2.md

 ## The case for Peras

 Peras provides demonstrably fast settlement without weakening security or burdening nodes.
 The settlement time varies as a function of the protocol-parameter settings and the prevalence of adversarial stake.

-> [!IMPORTANT]
-> Provide here a summary table of settlement time vs adversarial stake for a selection or protocol parameters.
+For a use case that emphasizes rapid determination of whether a block is effectively finally incorporated into the preferred chain, it is possible to achieve settlement times as short as two minutes, but at the expense of having to resubmit rolled-back transactions in cases where there is a strong adversarial stake.

 The impact of Peras upon nodes falls into four categories: network, CPU, memory, and storage.
 We have provided [evidence](#votes--certificates) that the CPU time required to construct and verify votes and certificates is much smaller than the duration of a voting round.
 Similarly, the [memory](#memory) needed to cache votes and certificates and the [disk space](#persistent-storage) needed to persist certificates is trivial compared to the memory needed for the UTXO set and the disk needed for the blocks.

 On the networking side, our [ΔQ studies](#vote-diffusion) demonstrate that diffusion of Peras votes and certificates consumes minimal bandwidth and would not interfere with other node operations such as memory-pool and block diffusion.
 However, [diffusion of votes and certificates](#network-traffic) across a network will still have a noticeable impact on the _volume_ of data transfer, in the order of 20%, which might translate to increased operating costs for nodes deployed in cloud providers.

 In terms of development impacts and resources, Peras requires only a minimal modification to the ledger CDDL and block header.
 Around cool-down periods, a certificate hash will need to be included in the block header and the certificate itself in the block.
 Implementing Peras does not require any new cryptographic keys, as the existing VRF/KES will be leveraged.
 It will require an implementation of the ALBA algorithm for creating certificates.
 It does require a new mini-protocol for diffusion of votes and certificates.
 The node's logic for computing the chain weight needs to be modified to account for the boosts provided by certificates.
 Nodes will have to persist all certificates and will have to cache unexpired votes.
 They will need a thread (or equivalent) for verifying votes and certificates.
 Peras only interacts with Genesis and Leios in the chain-selection function and it is compatible with the historical evolution of the blockchain.
 A node-level specification and conformance test will also need to be written.

-> [!WARNING]
-> Dare we assert that implementation of Peras in the Cardano node would take approximately three person years, provided the team already has familiarity with the node and stays focused?

 In no way does Peras weaken any of the security guarantees provided by Praos or Genesis.
 Under strongly adversarial conditions, where an adversary can trigger a Peras voting cool-down period, the protocol in essence reverts to the Praos protocol, but for a duration somewhat longer than the Praos security parameter.
 Otherwise, settlement occurs after each Peras round.
 This document has approximately mapped the trade-off between having a short duration for each round (and hence faster settlement) versus having a high resistance to an adversary forcing the protocol into a cool-down period.
 It also estimates the tradeoff between giving chains a larger boost for each certificate (and hence stronger anchoring of that chain) versus keeping the cool-down period shorter.